Classification of isometries of spaces of constant curvature and invariant subspaces: Introduction

+Arnold \cite{Ar} studied the conjugation action of $\mathrm{GL}(n,\CC)$ on the space $\Mm_n(\CC)$ of complex square matrices of size $n$ and suggested that the partition into Segre classes (defined by those matrices with a given Segre symbol) makes $\Mm_n(\CC)$ into a stratified space.
+Gibson \cite{Gi} proved this statement and showed that the stratification is Whitney-regular.
+Furthermore, in this case the partition according to the Segre symbol coincides with the stratification by orbit types (see \cite{Br}).

+Consider a Lie group $G$ acting on a manifold $M$.
+Then two elements of $M$ are said to have the same \textit{orbit type} if their orbits are $G$-equivariantly isomorphic.
+This is equivalent to the condition that their isotropy subgroups are conjugate.
+In the case in which a group acts on itself by conjugation, then the orbit types are also called \textit{centralizer classes} or \textit{z-classes}.
+This notion was introduced by Kulkarni in \cite{Ku1} in his study of “dynamical types”.
+The classification by $z$-classes using characteristic and minimal polynomials has been developed in many particular cases, such as for the general linear and affine groups \cite{Ku2}, the anisotropic groups of type $G_2$ defined over a field \cite{Sin}, or the groups of isometries of the real, quaternionic and complex hyperbolic spaces \cite{GK}, \cite{Go3}, \cite{GP}.

+In the present paper we define the Segre symbol of isometries of $\mathbb{M}^n$ using normal forms.
+Our definition is a natural adaptation from the original Segre symbol of a linear endomorphism, to isometries of spaces of constant curvature, and involves the distinction between elliptic, hyperbolic and parabolic isometries.
+We then study the $z$-classes of $\mathbf{I}(\mathbb{M}^n)$ and show that the Segre decomposition coincides with the decomposition by $z$-classes.
+In particular, the number of $z$-classes is finite, and we can count them by simple combinatoric arguments.
+Each $z$-class defines a stratum of $\mathbf{I}(\mathbb{M}^n)$.
+We compute its dimension in terms of its Segre symbol.
+Our approach differs from that of \cite{Ku2} and \cite{GK}, in that we strongly use the existence of normal forms.
+In particular, to study the $z$-classes of isometries we just describe the centralizer group for each type of normal form.

+The Segre decomposition (or equivalently, the decomposition by $z$-classes) provides a satisfactory classification of isometries: the number of classes is finite and their dynamical behavior is encoded in the shape of each normal form.
+Each Segre symbol defines a stratum of a given dimension.

+The motivation of this paper is to relate the Segre decomposition of isometries with the ad hoc classifications that exist in the literature for isometries of lower dimensional spaces, allowing to generalize those geometric treatments to arbitrary dimensions.

+Isometries of the two- and three-dimensional Euclidean spaces are usually classified according to the sets of fixed points and invariant lines (see for example \cite{Cox}, \cite{Mar} or \cite{RT}).
+For the Euclidean plane, this classification coincides with the Segre decomposition, but for the three-dimensional Euclidean space, we find that there are two Segre symbols that are merged into the same class.
+Indeed, the sets of fixed points and invariant lines allow to distinguish a rotation from an axial symmetry (a rotation of angle $\pi$) in $\EE^3$.
+However, when composed with a translation along the rotation axis, both isometries have no fixed points and a single fixed line.
+As a consequence, in the above references, the two isometries are considered in a single class, while their $z$-classes differ.
+In order to solve this discordance, we observe that it suffices to also consider the sets of invariant planes.

-The earlier classification of isometries according to their fixed point behavior is naturally extended in the Euclidean case to the study of invariant affine subspaces of $\E^n$ of arbitrary dimension.
-A generalization of this study to isometries of the curved spaces $\Sp^n$ and $\Hy^n$ leads to the study of totally geodesic invariant subspaces. \\
+The above example motivates the study of higher dimensional invariant subspaces of $\EE^n$, in order to classify its isometries.
+A generalization of this study to isometries of the curved spaces $\Sp^n$ and $\HH^n$ leads to the study of totally geodesic invariant subspaces.